 The process of having a guru and sitting at her feet, helped me turn on my inner light.
 It re-oriented every aspect of my life and helped me strip away all that was no longer true for me.
 This process wasn’t always fun and at times was pretty painful but was a necessary part of awakening.

 And now I’ve embarked on my next adventure!
-Last summer I moved to Seattle.
+In 2016, I moved to Seattle.
 I'm settling in and deepening my practice of the Divine Feminine which I enjoy sharing with my tribe.

 My Recovery from Drugs & Binge Eating

 I have a friend who once told me he stopped smoking and started breathing.

 When I quit doing drugs, I woke up.
 I’ll never forget the moment when my body finally cleared out the last of it.
 I was 20 and stood in some ancient ruins in Italy, overlooking the panoramic countryside and it was as if a fog in my mind lifted and for the first time in my life I felt truly alive.
 In that moment, I knew I was ready to know God.
 I didn’t know what those words meant, but that became the focal point of my journey.

 Unfortunately, I still had to deal with my eating disorder.
 I knew that in order to successfully be on a spiritual path, I had to have a healthy psychology.
 It was time for me to heal myself.